minhkhang0122/SOHO/README.md

 # Last step

-After this we will test the connectivity between each department
+We will test the connectivity between each department

 ![last step](assets/final.png)
 **The first packet always timed out because of the ARP protocol -> Every ping now is successfully works**